random trip report

 It's a mystery to me why there are aren't more binaural recordings.

 Back to the piano.
-How can we spatialize contrapuntal piano pieces?
+How can we spatialize recorded contrapuntal piano pieces?
 Various possibilities:

 Enjoying counterpoint as a listener depends critically on distinguishing the voices.
-With current recordings - especially for the piano - this can be hard to do.
+With conventional stereo recordings - especially for the piano - this can be hard to do.
 There's a wall of sound, and it's up to the listener to pry the voices out of it.
-Spatializing the voices could greatly improve the experience of hearing Bach (and possibly lots of other music).
+Spatializing the voices could greatly improve the listening experience.

 If anyone wants to discuss this - or work with me to make a demo - let me know.